Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 White-fronted Wattle-eye finally gave us good views at the end of our trip.

 We continued into the forest.
-We asked the local guide about Mouse-brown Sunbird and he took us to a spot where a pair was building a nest.
-This allowed for great views, but we did not stick around since we did not want to disturb the birds too much.
+We asked the local guide about Mangrove Sunbird and he took us to a spot where a pair was building a nest.
+This allowed for great views, but we did not stick around since we did not want to disturb the birds.

-We spent an hour or two exploring the forest.
+We spent an hour or two exploring the forest in this area.
 We added Green-backed Woodpecker and had good views of a pair of Square-tailed Nightjars.
 Several Blue-breasted Kingfishers called, but we were unable to get any views.

 We then headed back to the lodge, enjoyed a quick lunch before making our way further into Luanda.
-Before we had to say our goodbyes, we stopped briefly to look for some waders, and hoping for a tern roost.
+Before we had to say our goodbyes, we stopped briefly to look for some shorebird (waders), and hoping for a tern roost.
 This was our last chance of finding West African Crested Tern, but there was unfortunately, no sign of the terns.
-We did add some waders to our trip lists , including Bar-tailed Godwit, Ruddy Turnstone, Black-bellied Plover, Curlew Sandpiper and, best of all, the first known record of Tibetan Sand-Plover for Angola.
+We did add some shorebirds to our trip lists, including Bar-tailed Godwit, Ruddy Turnstone, Black-bellied Plover, Curlew Sandpiper and, best of all, the first known record of Tibetan Sand Plover for Angola.

 Our last stop was the airport and we said our goodbyes.
 This wrapped up our incredible tour, having successfully seen all the endemics.
-There were smiles all round!
+There were smiles all round.
+Some of our group then headed over to São Tomé and Príncipe for further exciting birds!

 Angola Bird ListFollowing IOC (15.1 / March 2025)